Tsumiiiiiiii/CF_Daily_Reminder/README.md

 # CF_Daily_Reminder

-A tool I created back in Q1 of 2020 to remind the then woman i fell for, of her daily codeforces practice.
+A tool I created back in Q1 of 2020 to remind the then woman I was crushing on, of her daily codeforces practice.
 Based on her problem solve count each day, it would automatically select a good or a bad (if solve count < 2) image.
 That along with a mail containig her solve count would then be automatically send to her email.